nikitoshina/USFCA-Thesis-Template/README.md

 ## Usage

-Your first chapter will go into index.qmd and add your other chapters into `/Chapters` folder.
+Your first chapter will go into `index.qmd` and add your other chapters into `/Chapters` folder.
+Look at the file `_quarto.yml`.

-Start adding Chapters to the Chapters folder.users: After you install the extension.